The Churches at Ephesus, Smyrna, Pergamum and Thyatira (Revelation 2)

 This article was written by Paul Kroll in the mid 1990s.
 Copyright Grace Communion International.
 All rights reserved.

-Each letter is introduced with Christ’s assertion, "I know..."
-(2:2, 9, 13, 19; 3:1, 8, 15).
-The church is to understand that Christ is perfectly aware of the distresses and persecution the church members may be suffering.
-He also knows what they have achieved and where they have failed in their faithfulness to him.
+Each letter is introduced with Christ’s assertion, “I know…” (2:2, 9, 13, 19; 3:1, 8, 15).
+Christ is aware of the distresses and persecution the church members may be suffering.
+He also knows what they have achieved and where they have fallen short.

 Strengths of Ephesus (2:2-3)